metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 Optional:

-- `allow_users_in_namespaces` (List of String) The list of allowed namespaces in addition to the object store namespace where ceph object store users may be created.
-Specify '*' to allow all namespaces, otherwise list individual namespaces that are to be allowed.
-This is useful for applications that need object store credentials to be created in their own namespace, where neither OBCs nor COSI is being used to create buckets.
+- `allow_users_in_namespaces` (List of String) The list of allowed namespaces in addition to the object store namespacewhere ceph object store users may be created.
+Specify '*' to allow allnamespaces, otherwise list individual namespaces that are to be allowed.This is useful for applications that need object store credentialsto be created in their own namespace, where neither OBCs nor COSIis being used to create buckets.
 The default is empty.
 - `data_pool` (Attributes) The data pool settings (see [below for nested schema](#nestedatt--spec--data_pool))
 - `gateway` (Attributes) The rgw pod info (see [below for nested schema](#nestedatt--spec--gateway))
 - `health_check` (Attributes) The RGW health probes (see [below for nested schema](#nestedatt--spec--health_check))